matthiasdemuzere/w2w/JOSS/paper.md

 In a final step, some global attributes are adjusted in the resulting netcdf files:

 * NBUI_MAX is added as a global attribute, reflecting the maximum amount of HI_URB2D classes that are not 0 across the model domain.
 This paramater can be used when compiling WRF, to optimize memory storage.
 * NUM_LAND_CAT is set to 41, to reflect the addition of 10 (or 11) built LCZ classes.
-This is not only done for the highest resolution domain file (e.g. d04), but also for **all of its parent domain files (e.g. d01, d02, d03)**.
+This is not only done for the highest resolution domain file (e.g. d04), but also for **all of its lower-resolution parent domain files (e.g. d01, d02, d03)**.
 As such, make sure these files are also available in the input data directory.

 Resulting output: **geo_em.d0X_LCZ_params.nc**

 # Integration in WRF's preprocessing
  The current tool is designed to work with the geo_em.d0X files produced by geogrid.exe, which is available in the WRF Preprocessing System (WPS).
+WPS needs to be at a version >3.8, in order to incorporate the urban geometrical parameters in the `URB_PARAM` matrix [@Glotfelty2013].
 The user should run geogrid.exe using its default settings, which will provide the various geo_em.d0X.nc files containing the static data fields.
-No additional variable are required, neither in the namelist.wps nor within the GEOGRID.TBL table.
+No additional variables are required, neither in the namelist.wps nor within the GEOGRID.TBL table.
 The `W2W` tool (\autoref{fig:w2w_workflow}) reads the standard geo_em.d0X.nc files (for all the domains) and produces the aforementioned **geo_em.d0X_LCZ_params.nc** files.
-The user should then simply rename these files to the standard name for each of the domains.
+The user should then simply rename these files to the standard name for each of the domains (e.g. geo_em.d04_LCZ_params.nc to geo_em.d04.nc ), which will serve as input to the metgrid.exe module (\autoref{fig:w2w_workflow}).

 ![Modified workflow to set-up and run a WRF simulations including urban parameters derived from LCZs using W2W.\label{fig:w2w_workflow}](w2w_workflow.jpg)